Auto/Watercraft/Snowmobile & Trailer Titles

 - If the vehicle/watercraft/snowmobile or trailer is purchased from a Wyoming dealer, a VIN/HIN inspection is not necessary.

 Duplicate titles can be issued only when the original title has been lost, destroyed or mutilated.
 It must be obtained in the county that the original title was issued.
 ALL owners of the vehicle must sign an Application For Duplicate Title and have their signatures notarized.
-The title will be issued following an 11 day waiting period required by law.

 If there is a current lien against the title, we will need a termination statement or lien release from the lien holder.
 If the lien is to be carried forward to the new title, once the title is issued it will be sent directly to the lien holder.